 Demonstrating that Six Senses’ ethos adapts wonderfully to all locations of great natural beauty, the 32-suite Six Senses Mont Blanc is nestled in the French Alpine area of Saint-Gervais-les-Bains and offers an extraordinary 180-degree panorama of Europe’s highest peak.
-The mountain top resort sits on Mont d’Arbois and with over 450 kilometres (280 miles) of surrounding ski-in, ski-out runs, Six Senses’ guests have first access to untouched morning powder.
+The mountain top resort sits on Mont d’Arbois and with over 280 miles (450 kilometers) of surrounding ski-in, ski-out runs; Six Senses’ guests have first access to untouched morning powder.
 Opening in 2015, its’ unique setting offers seclusion and privacy outside of ski hours and a generous diversity of experiences.
 It is a one-hour drive from Geneva and ten-minute gondola ride from Megève; the resort is accessed by cable car, snowmobile or helicopter.

 Located in the Jhih-ben hot spring area of Taitung in southeastern Taiwan, Six Senses Wuma is located at the base of Medicine Mountain and features stunning views of the surrounding valley and mountains.
 Opening in 2016, the resort is designed by leading Japanese architect Kengo Kuma, internationally regarded and respected for his ability to deeply and intimately celebrate and frame nature through design.
 Comprising just 50 suites and villas, the resort sits lightly upon the 20-hectare (50-acre) site, occupying just ten percent of the project site.
 Access to Wuma is 25 minutes from Taitung Airport, which can be reached by air from Taipei in 45 minutes and with charter flights from Hong Kong and China.

 St Lucia, one of Windward Islands in the eastern Caribbean, is renowned for its high life and style, and Six Senses Freedom Bay now adds yet another breath-taking dimension.
-Dramatically located inside the Pitons, a UNESCO World Heritage Site on the southwest coast of the island, the 28-hectare (70-acre) rainforest site rests at the foot of two volcanic spires fringed by a long sandy beach.
+Dramatically located inside the Pitons, a UNESCO World Heritage Site on the southwest coast of the island, the 70 acre (28 hectare) rainforest site rests at the foot of two volcanic spires fringed by a long sandy beach.
 Opening in 2016, the resort features 73 pool villas and pool suites with all spacious accommodations providing dual dramatic views of the turquoise ocean and lush Pitons.
-The resort includes a private Beach Club and 53 residential units accessed by a 45-minute drive from the international airport or ten minutes by helicopter.
+The resort includes a private Beach Club and 53 residential units accessed by a 45-minute drive from the international airport or 10 minutes by helicopter.

-Long referred to as The Island of the Gods, the kaleidoscope of colour and culture that is Bali, is the setting for Six Senses Uluwatu.
+Long referred to as The Island of the Gods, the kaleidoscope of color and culture that is Bali, is the setting for Six Senses Uluwatu.
 Spectacularly situated cliff-top at the southern tip of the island, the 120-suite and villa resort is an integration of Balinese cultural expressions through design.
-Surrounded by a 6,000 square metre (65,000 square foot) garden, it is a 45-minute drive from the international airport.
+Surrounded by a 65,000 square foot (6,000 square meter) garden, it is a 45-minute drive from the international airport.

 Expansion plans would not be complete without a resort development in North Africa’s Tunisia.
 Six Senses Gammarth is ideally located on the Mediterranean Coast near the capital of Tunis.
 Offering 67 suites and pool villas plus 31 residences, the low rise, low density resort faces the sea and celebrates the country’s rich Berber, Ottoman, Arab and French cultural history through architectural references, tenting and interior design.

 Less than three hours by car from Mumbai lies the city of Pune, where the Evason Pune Belmondo project lies.
-Located approximately 20 minutes from downtown Pune, Evason by Six Senses will manage the entire club house which is approximately 6,400 square meters (69,000 square feet).
+Located approximately 20 minutes from downtown Pune, Evason by Six Senses will manage the entire club house which is approximately 69,000 square feet (6,400 square meters).
 The club house is built over three levels and includes two restaurants, meeting room, banquet hall, kids’ area spread over two levels, games rooms and library.
 The facility also incorporates a gym, yoga studio, pool, several indoor and outdoor relaxation spaces and a spa with eight treatment rooms – each different and unique, Hammam and changing rooms with wet facilities.

-Six Senses Spa at Al Bustan Palace sits 300 meters (980 feet) from The Ritz-Carlton managed resort in its own little wadi (valley) complete with two secluded beaches.
+Six Senses Spa at Al Bustan Palace sits 980 feet (300 meters) from The Ritz-Carlton managed resort in its own little wadi (valley) complete with two secluded beaches.
 The building itself makes for a true Omani architectural jewel hidden and flush with the landscape of the soaring mountains.
 It follows the shape of the landscape and is hence built over three floors.
 There are 20 treatment rooms, a majalis (relaxation area) and several falaj (water feature) that make for a must see building.
 It is built to replicate a fortress where one enters through a large door and then extends into smaller areas.
 It has distinctive ladies and gents’ area and an additional club for ladies only featuring a private gym, pool and beach.
-There are several Hammams built around the spa and treatment rooms providing special touches such as a couple’s bath tub,with individual sound pods.
+There are several Hammams built around the spa and treatment rooms providing special touches such as a couple’s bath tub, with individual sound pods.